 - GPS Address: Bug Light Park is located at South Portland, ME 04106 (specifically near the end of Madison St or Bug Light Rd).

+✦ The lighthouse is the centerpiece of Bug Light Park in South Portland, which has deep historical roots in World War II.
 The park is a popular spot for kite flying, picnicking, and saltwater fishing.

 Spring Point Ledge Lighthouse